RajPandya737/Rubiks/README.md

 - Matplotlib : Used to show images, render the cube, and display the final algorithm to perform

 ## Project Structure
-The project consists of the following files inside of the RubiksCube folder:
+The project consists of the following files:

 1. `main.py`: The main Python script.
 2. `cube.py`: The file containing the Rubiks cube class and the Cubie class.